Motor-taxi-master-rider/Motor-taxi-master-rider.github.io/_posts/2016-05-10-Keyboard-Row.md

 ```

 **Note:**
--You may use one character in the keyboard more than once.
+1. You may use one character in the keyboard more than once.
--You may assume the input string will only contain letters of alphabet.
+2. You may assume the input string will only contain letters of alphabet.

 [Source link](https://leetcode.com/problems/keyboard-row/#/description)